geoffcrowther1 Geoff Crowther chrissiepebbles Chrissie Crowther bpackingbongos James Boulter

 One of the things that my discussions with various people about trolling have made me realise is that it is important to remember why you started writing.

-Unlike them, I have struggled to name these hill trolls for some reason, so, in the interests of other women in the outdoor community, the ringleaders were retired “family man” Geoff Crowther (FarnotFast), “retired teacher” Chrissie Crowther (ChrissieDixie) (Woofbags) and “homelessness advocacy worker” James Boulter (Backpackingbongos).
-Other names available on request.
+I have struggled to name these hill trolls for some reason, so, in the interests of other women and girls in the outdoor community, the ringleaders were retired “family man” Geoff Crowther (FarnotFast), “retired teacher” Chrissie Crowther (ChrissieDixie) (Woofbags) and “homelessness advocacy worker” James Boulter (Backpackingbongos).
+Other names and screenshots available on request.

 Because I need to focus on work after a period of settling in to my new home in Scotland, I will be shifting back to the free wordpress plan, so you may notice some changes from the end of this month when my domain will revert to rucksackrosie.wordpress.com.
 All being well I hope to continue writing up my long distance walking here in this beautiful country.